Prat2000/Electronic-Candle-Project/README.md

 When the room is lighted ( or when you uncover the LDR ), resistance of LDR is very low in comparison to the 10K potentiometer.So ```Vin+``` or the non-inverting terminal potential becomes less than ```Vin-``` or the inverting terminal potential.
 Hence **CASE 2** is satisfied and LED turns **OFF**.<br>

+**NOTE :** More than one LEDs can be connected in series for better lighting.